soniah/blog/content/posts/2008-06-05-mysql-localhost-and-ssh-work-around.md

 **Update 2**

 However graphical tools like OpenOffice Base, GMySqlCC and MySQL Query Browser either don't obey the -- -- protocol=tcp flag or don't have a place to set it, and therefore try to connect via the local socket file when connecting to localhost.
-Aarghhhhh&#8230;.
+Aarghhhhh..

 **Update 3**